Hire employees in

 Pregnant employees who qualify for maternity leave are entitled to 26 weeks of paid leave.

-- Must have at least 39 weeks PRSI paid in the 12 months before the first day of maternity leave
+- Have at least 39 weeks PRSI paid in the 12 months before the first day of maternity leave

-- At least 39 weeks PRSI paid since first starting work and at least 39 weeks PRSI paid or credited in the Relevant Tax Year or in the year following the Relevant Tax Year
+- Have at least 39 weeks PRSI paid since first starting work and at least 39 weeks PRSI paid or credited in the Relevant Tax Year or in the year following the Relevant Tax Year

-- At least 26 weeks PRSI paid in the Relevant Tax Year and at least 26 weeks PRSI paid in the Tax Year prior to the Relevant Tax Year
+- Have at least 26 weeks PRSI paid in the Relevant Tax Year and at least 26 weeks PRSI paid in the Tax Year prior to the Relevant Tax Year

 Paternity Leave